-PSF OBJECTIVE 2.1: THE COUNTY, THROUGH ITS IMPLEMENTATION OF THE CONCURRENCY MANAGEMENT SYSTEM, SHALL ENSURE THAT THE CAPACITY OF SCHOOLS IS SUFFICIENT TO SUPPORT RESIDENTIAL SUBDIVISIONS AND SITE DEVELOPMENT PLANS AT THE ADOPTED LEVEL OF SERVICE (LOS) STANDARDS WITHIN THE PERIOD COVERED BY THE 5-YEAR SCHEDULE OF CAPITAL IMPROVEMENTS AND THE LONG RANGE PLANNING PERIOD.
+PSF OBJECTIVE 2.1: THE COUNTY, THROUGH ITS IMPLEMENTATION OF THE CONCURRENCY MANAGEMENT SYSTEM, SHALL ENSURE THAT THE CAPACITY OF SCHOOLS IS SUFFICIENT TO SUPPORT RESIDENTIAL SUBDIVISIONS AND SITE DEVELOPMENT PLANS AT THE ADOPTED LEVEL OF SERVICE (LOS) STANDARDS WITHIN THE PERIOD COVERED BY THE 5-YEAR SCHEDULE OF CAPITAL IMPROVEMENTS AND THE LONG--RANGE PLANNING PERIOD.
 THESE STANDARDS SHALL BE CONSISTENT WITH THE INTERLOCAL AGREEMENT BETWEEN THE SCHOOL BOARD AND THE COUNTY.

-PSF Policy 2.1.1: The LOS standards set forth herein shall be applied consistently by all the local governments within Hillsborough County and by the School Board district-wide to all schools of the same type.
+PSF Policy 2.1.1: The LOS standards set forth herein in the Capital Improvements section of the Comprehensive Plan, shall be applied consistently by all the local governments within Hillsborough County and by the School Board district-wide to all schools of the same type.

-PSF Policy 2.1.2: Consistent with the Interlocal Agreement, the uniform, district-wide level-of service standards are initially set utilizing the Florida Inventory of School Houses (FISH) capacity formulas identified in the Capital Improvements Element, at the following levels:
+PSF Policy 2.1.2: Consistent with the Interlocal Agreement, the uniform, district-wide level-of service standards are initially set utilizing the Florida Inventory of School Houses (FISH) capacity formulas-identified in the Capital Improvements-ElementFive-YearEducational Facilities Work PlanElement, at the following levels: for Elementary, Middle, High, and Combination Schools is 100% of permanent FISH capacity as adjusted by the school board annually to account for measurable programmatic changes.